Presidential race lures Wall Street newbies to market minefield

 Continue Reading Below

-After months of debate over mail-in ballots, more common during the COVID-19 era and more time-consuming to count, the options market has priced in outsize stock-market volatility through Election Day and on to the Jan.
+After months of debate over mail-in ballots, more common during the COVID-19 era and more time-consuming to count, the options market has priced in outsized stock-market volatility through Election Day and on to the Jan.
 20 inauguration.

 Monthly pricing for volatility contracts in the highly efficient S&P 500 futures market typically varies by a tenth or a quarter of a so-called vol point from one contract to the next.
 Right now, however, September volatility is trading at 17.5 while November is at 23.5, a gap of six points, and January is at 24.